JNRowe/bleeter/README.rst

 Requirements
 ------------

 ``bleeter``'s only mandatory dependencies outside of the Python_ standard library are the configobj_, notify-python_, pygobject_ and tweepy_ packages.
+If
+you're still using Python 2.5 you'll also need the simplejson_ library.

-It should run with Python 2.5 or newer.
+``bleeter`` should run with Python 2.5 or any newer release from the 2.x branch.
+No effort has been put in to making it work with Python 3, as a few of the dependencies aren't ported yet.

 Configuration
 -------------